M. G. Ramachandran: In popular culture

 Ramachandran's autobiography, "Naan Yaen Piranthen?
 (Why Was I Born?)", was published in 2003.

 The 1997 Tamil film Iruvar, by Mani Ratnam, is based on the rivalry and friendship between Ramachandran and Karunanidhi.
 Mohanlal played Anandan, the character based on Ramachandran.
 In the 2019 web series Queen, Indrajith Sukumaran portrayed G. M. Ravichandran, the fictional adaptation of Ramachandran.
 In the Tamil film Thalaivii (2021), Ramachandran was portrayed by Arvind Swamy.

+The 2026 Tamil feature film Vaa Vaathiyaar is based on his larger-than-life screen persona which inspires events in the film.